tirimid/escl/README.md

 # escl

 ## Introduction
-escl is a program for elavating privileges to root.
+escl is a program for elevating privileges to root.
 As a regular Linux desktop user and programmer, I have very little use for the intricate bloat of sudo, and while doas is better, I felt it could still be more minimal.
 This program only implements two things: